bsn-si/figaro-cli/README.md

 ```

 #### Cancel delivery
-Command for cancel delivery
+Command for cancelling delivery

-_Disclaimer: After canceling request on your part, depending on the status and the deadlines set in the settings, you may lose funds._
+_Disclaimer: After cancelling request on your side, depending on the status and the deadlines set in the settings, you may lose funds._

 ``` bash
 figaro-cli courier cancel_delivery \